jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 ![Figure of correlation between solar rad and heat index](figures/solar_rad_vs_heat_index.png)

-**Figure:** Illustrating the correlation between solar radiation and heat load index, both variables are moderately correlated (r = 0.49), but the solar radiation value seems to contain more information and is deemed better by the McCUne and Keoon.
+**Figure:** Illustrating the correlation between solar radiation and heat load index, both variables are moderately correlated (r = 0.49), but the solar radiation value seems to contain more information and is deemed better by the McCune and Keon (2002).

 **Issues:**
 - The index is not the best indicator for terrain-derived energy influx from the sun, please use the `solar_radiation` variable for this instead.